Palmero96/Mars-or-Die/README.md

    - Created the basic class 'Object'.
    - Created the basic class 'Moving Object', that inherits physical properties from Object.
-   - Sphere, Planet and Ship rely now on these basic classes, making each of them responsible of their own information.
+   - Sphere, Planet and Ship rely now on these basic classes, making each of them responsible for their own information.
    - The ship still makes weird stuff wheen it's launched.